sarvjeets/lakshmi/README.md

   --help             Show this message and exit.

 Commands:
-  add      Add new accounts or assets to the portfolio. analyze  Analyze the portfolio. delete   Delete an account or asset. edit     Edit parts of the portfolio. info     Print detailed information about an asset or account. init     Initializes a new portfolio by adding asset classes. list     Command to list various parts of the portfolio. whatif   Run hypothetical what if scenarios by modifying the total...
+  add      Add new entities to the portfolio. analyze  Analyze the portfolio. delete   Delete different entities from the portfolio. edit     Edit parts of the portfolio. info     Print detailed information about parts of the portfolio. init     Initializes a new portfolio by adding asset classes. list     Command to list various parts of the portfolio. whatif   Run hypothetical what if scenarios by modifying the total...